LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 <br/>

-Next, let’s modify the last part of the program and add the statistical functionality (this modification is the same for the `tesnorflow` version and the `rosetta` version)
+Next, let’s modify the last part of the program and add the statistical functionality (this modification is the same for the `TensorFlow` version and the `Rosetta` version)

 ```py
 # #############################################################